maestro-tec/flex-skilled-elearning/README.md

 ## Skills

 This project showcases a responsive flexbox layout.
-It also uses repsonsive images, minimal CSS with custom CSS properties and relative colors, as well as semantic HTML.
+It also uses responsive images, minimal CSS with custom CSS properties and relative colors, as well as semantic HTML.

 ## Instructions